voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 # Formatting and Punctuation

-In v3, formatting for US phone numbers and digits is enabled by default, though you may optionally disable it.
+Formatting for US phone numbers and digits is enabled by default, though you may optionally disable it.

 Additional punctuation may be added to your US-English transcript by adding the correct tag to your configuration.

 ## Advanced Punctuation

-By default VoiceBase transcripts provide minimal formatting, though v3 includes features for more robust transcript formatting.
+By default VoiceBase transcripts provide minimal formatting, and you may optionally include an additional advanced formatting feature.
 Advanced Punctuation may be added to your transcripts by including `"advancedPunctuation"` in the `features` array of your config file.

 Please note that Advanced Punctuation is only available for US-English at this time.